platers/obsidian-linter/docs/rules.md

 Alias: `two-spaces-between-lines-with-content`

-Makes sure that two spaces are added to the ends of lines that have content next to each other
+Makes sure that two spaces are added to the ends of lines with content continued on the next line for paragraphs, blockquotes, and list items